Scale Invariant Monte Carlo under Linear Function Approximation with Curvature based step-size: INTRODUCTION

 \section{Abstract}

-Overdetermined linear systems are common in reinforcement learning, e.g., in Q and value function estimation with function approximation.
-The standard least-squares criterion, however, leads to a solution that is unduly influenced by rows with large norms.
-This is a serious issue, especially when the matrices in these systems are beyond user control.
-To address this, we propose a scale-invariant criterion that we then use to develop two novel algorithms for value function estimation: Normalized Monte Carlo and Normalized TD(0).
-Separately, we also introduce a novel adaptive stepsize that may be useful beyond this work as well.
-We use simulations and theoretical guarantees to demonstrate the efficacy of our ideas.
+We study the feature-scaled version of the Monte Carlo algorithm with linear function approximation.
+This algorithm converges to a scale-invariant solution, which is not unduly affected by states having feature vectors with large norms.
+The usual versions of the MCMC algorithm, obtained by minimizing the least-squares criterion, do not produce solutions that give equal importance to all states irrespective of feature-vector norm -- a requirement that may be critical in many reinforcement learning contexts.
+To speed up convergence in our algorithm, we introduce an adaptive step-size based on the curvature of the iterate convergence path -- a novelty that may be useful in more general optimization contexts as well.
+A key contribution of this paper is to prove convergence, in the presence of adaptive curvature based step-size and heavy-ball momentum.
+We provide rigorous theoretical guarantees and use simulations to demonstrate the efficacy of our ideas.

-\section{Introduction}
+\section{INTRODUCTION}

-Feature scaling and data normalization is a common practice in machine learning and has been shown to be effective in areas as widely disparate as deep learning \cite{BishopPage298,SolaInputNormalization}, nearest neighbour classifiers \cite{LiZhangLiFeatureScalinginNearestNeighbour,SinghNormalizationClassifiers}, SVMs \cite{FeatureScalingSVMs}, PCA \cite{ISLCasellaBerger} and data mining \cite{DataMiningHan}.
+Feature scaling and data normalization is a common practice in machine learning and has been shown to be effective in a variety of areas such as deep learning \citep{BishopPage298,SolaInputNormalization}, nearest neighbour classifiers \citep{LiZhangLiFeatureScalinginNearestNeighbour,SinghNormalizationClassifiers}, SVMs \citep{FeatureScalingSVMs}, PCA \citep{ISLCasellaBerger} and data mining \citep{DataMiningHan}.
 Their main utility is when the norm of the input vector is not a true reflection of its importance \cite{BishopPage298}.
-Normalization is also known to often help increase the speed of learning \cite{BaHinton2016} as well as reduce the dependence on outliers \cite{BenGal2005Outlier,Botchkarev_2019}.
-In this paper, we explore the idea of normalization in the context of solving an overdetermined system $\Phi w = V,$ where $V \in \R^n$ and $\Phi \in \R^{m \times n}$ with $m \geq n,$ and then study its applications to Reinforcement Learning (RL).
+Normalization is also known to often help increase the speed of learning \cite{BaHinton2016} as well as reduce the dependence on outliers \citep{BenGal2005Outlier,Botchkarev_2019}.